apalache-mc/apalache/.unreleased/bug-fixes/constant-operators.md

-Fixed type checking and model checking of operators declared as `CONSTANTS`, see #2389.
+Add support for first-order `CONSTANTS`, see #2389.